 That clean bill of health meant a new lease of life, and Sane was nothing if not a footballing force of nature as City wrapped up the double of Premier League and EFL Cup in his second season.
-He plundered 10 goals and 15 assists in the league - 14 and 19 in each column in all competitions - and was voted the PFA Young Player of the Year ahead of his City teammates Sterling and Ederson, as well as Tottenham Hotspur's Harry Kane.
+He plundered 10 goals and 15 assists in the league, with 14 and 19 in each column in all competitions.
+He was also voted the 2017/18 PFA Young Player of the Year ahead of his City teammates Sterling and Ederson, as well as Tottenham Hotspur's Harry Kane.

-Although he missed out on the inaugural Premier League Playmaker of the Season award to City colleague and former Werder Bremen and Wolfsburg star Kevin de Bruyne by virtue of contributing one fewer assist, Sane did at least lay on a goal every 162 league minutes he played that term, compared to the Belgian's rate of one every 193.
+Sane missed out on the inaugural Premier League Playmaker of the Season award to City colleague and former Werder Bremen and Wolfsburg star Kevin de Bruyne by virtue of contributing one fewer assist.
+He did, though, lay on a goal every 162 league minutes he played that term, compared to the Belgian's rate of one every 193.

 7) First return to Germany

-Sane has already enjoyed something of a happy homecoming in his career, returning to Schalke as a City player last February when the teams met in the last 16 of the UEFA Champions League.
+Sane previously enjoyed something of a happy homecoming in his career, returning to Schalke as a City player in February 2019 when the teams met in the last 16 of the UEFA Champions League.
 During the first leg at the Veltins Arena, a pair of Nabil Bentaleb penalties had the Royal Blues leading 2-1 with five minutes to go.
 Sane stepped up to equalise with a stunning free-kick, though, before Sterling stole a 3-2 win.

-There was less argument about the result in the return fixture, with City running out 7-0 winners with Sane scoring one and assisting three more, but the player's class was evident across both legs, with him refusing to celebrate against his former club across the 180 minutes of football played.
+There was less argument about the result in the return fixture, with City running out 7-0 winners and Sane scoring one and assisting three more.
+The player's class was evident across both legs, however, as he refused to celebrate against his former club.

 "Yeah, I was a bit [sorry]," Sane said after the first leg.
 "I couldn’t really celebrate.
 Of course, I was pleased for my team, but to score a goal like that against my former love..."